mostafatouny/starter-blog/content/authors/admin/_index.md

 People usually think of me as either (1) a programmer who turns dull math/physics into something useful, or (2) a theorist who writes papers of no real-life impact.
 I exonerate them from such misconception as we, theoretical computer scientists, are very bad at communicating our fields.
 You could even see our title is not so poetic like a string theorist or evolutionary biologist.

-As I totally struggled with finding a research group or even students who shares me my vision, I started this blog in hope of having a better communication and collaboration.
+As I totally struggled with finding a research group or even students who share me my vision, I started this blog in hope of having a better communication and collaboration.
 So, Do not hesitate to contact me.

 P.S.
 I am also an occasional video-gamer.